Alloy Artifacts

 Late in its history McKaig-Hatch became a supplier to the Sears Dunlap and Craftsman brands, for tools including adjustable wrenches, pipe wrenches, pliers, and tire irons.
 In this section we'll look at some examples of tools made for the Sears brands.

 It's often difficult to identify the maker of a Craftsman-branded tool, and the case of McKaig-Hatch was no different.
-McKaig-Hatch production can be identified by a forged or stamped Y-Circle logo, and the interested reader can find a discussion of the evidence leading to the attribution of this logo in the section Tracking Maker "Y-Circle" in our Craftsman article.
+McKaig-Hatch production can be identified by a forged or stamped Y-Circle logo, and the interested reader can find a discussion of the evidence leading to the attribution of this logo in the section Maker McKaig in our article on Craftsman manufacturer's codes.

 We have only a modest selection of tools made for the Sears brands, consisting of two Craftsman adjustable wrenches and one Dunlap adjustable wrench.